By Mark E. Minyard, CFLS

 Date of Separation in Divorce

 The date of separation is a frequently misunderstood concept.
-This issue can be the subject of a multi-day bifurcated separate trial.
-An understanding of the law and the significance can avoid litigation and unexpected consequences.
+This issue can be the subject of a multi-day bifurcated separate divorce trial.
+An understanding of the law as it relates to separation and its significance can avoid litigation and unexpected consequences.
 The date of separation is defined as "the date there is a complete and final breakdown of the marriage."

 The date of separation may be important relative to the following issues and many more: